We were gone for 62 days (a day less than 9 weeks),

 We visited 27 states in the U.S. and British Columbia, in Cananda.
 The states were Maryland, Virginia, North & South Carolinas, Georgia, Alabama, Mississippi, Louisiana, Texas, New Mexico, Arizona, Nevada, California, Oregon, Washington, Idaho, Montana, Wyoming, South Dakota, Iowa, Nebraska, Missouri, Illinois, Arkansas, Tennessee, Kentucky, and West Virginia.

-visit, we place the colored-vinyl state inside the outline.
+We have a black vinyl outline map on one of the storage doors on the side of our trailer.
+After every new state we visit, we place the colored-vinyl state inside the outline.
 Adding this trip to our previous trips, our trailer has now been in 31 states.
 These pictures respresent the before and after of our trip map.
+We left two days after our boys got out of school and got back with only four days remaining before they have to be back in school again.

 Here are the high points of our journey this summer: